Jump: Search:

 This is set under Access Options, Trust Center.
 Press the Trust Center Settings button and choose Trusted Locations to add your folders.

-Two new, complex field types are available in the Access 2007 ACCDB database format: Multi-value and Attachment fields.
+Two new, complex field data types are available in the Access 2007 ACCDB database format:

 The ability to specify a subset of values in a multi-value field simplifies database design and storage for many people who have simple one-to-many relationships.

-These are just some of the Access 2007 features I find compelling and nearly impossible to do in Access 2003.
-Some of these cannot be implemented if you still need to support users with Access 2003, but many can and will have those features if your user runs Access 2007.
-With the free runtime version of Access 2007, cost should not be an issue for people needing Access 2007 to use your databases.
+These are just some of the new Access features I find compelling and nearly impossible to do in Access 2003.
+Some of these cannot be implemented if you still need to support users with Access 2003, but many can and will have those features if your user runs Access 2016, 2013, 2010 or 2007.
+Allen Browne has also compiled a detailed list of Access 2007 enhancements.
+With the free runtime version of Microsoft Access, cost should not be an issue for people needing Access 2007 or later to use your databases.

 I realize my enthusiasm for Access 2007 may not be shared by all, so here are a few thoughts if you encounter resistance.